 They are one of the easiest species of catfish to catch in North America largely in part due to their ever-present populations in many water bodies.
 Even so, they may be more elusive to anglers unless you know how to fish for them correctly utilizing what they naturally eat.
 The most effective and ways to catch channels are consistent.
-Your after numbers for the most part.
+You’re after numbers for the most part.

 The Swimming Tongue — A Fish Full Of Taste Receptors

 Compared to the behavior of other freshwater fish, channel catfish behave similarly but with a few key differences.
 Like typical hunters, catfish usually prefer to hunt food first.
 Unlike other species of fish like largemouth bass who are almost exclusively sight feeders, they hunt off of visuals only some time instead of relying on it.
 Their eyesight accounts for very little of their time spent hunting or prey caught.
 That is really saying something too.
 That is because they hunt often and catch most baitfish.
 They just don’t usually use their eyes to do it.

 Channel catfish react to stimuli in their environment using very acute senses of taste, smell, touch, and hearing.
 This leads the fish to act differently than other fish who rely on a single sense, such as sight.
 Sight is less important.
 They have taste buds all over their bodies, and they are particularly concentrated in and around the barbels (whiskers).
 If you were a catfish, you could taste something by touching it or being close to it’s location.
 The whiskers don’t sting.

-They are one of the few fish species who could survive completely blind if they ever needed to.
+They are one of the few fish species that could survive completely blind if they ever needed to.
 This allows them to hunt in very dirty water or at night and often is the reason why many anglers go night fishing for them with absurdly stinky baits.
 They can taste and smell molecules in the water extremely well, they don’t use their eyes very often, and they would prefer to hunt if they are able.
-Those senses are to way to keen for you to ignore them.
+Those senses are just to keen for you to ignore them.
 Use them to your advantage!